paweljarosz/defold-realtime-colyseus/docs/index.md

 ---
-title: Photon Realtime extension API documentation
+title: Photon Realtime
 brief: This manual covers how to integrate a game with the Photon Realtime SDK.
 ---

 # Defold Photon Realtime extension API documentation

-The Photon Realtime provides functionality to create multiplayer games and higher-level network solutions using the Photon Realtime SDK.
-It solves problems like authentication, matchmaking and fast communication with a scalable approach.
-This extension provides a Lua interface to integrate a Defold game with the Photon Realtime services.
+Photon Realtime offers powerful tools for creating multiplayer games and advanced networked experiences through the Photon Realtime SDK.
+It provides scalable solutions for essential features such as authentication, matchmaking, and fast, reliable communication.
+This extension adds a Lua interface, enabling seamless integration of Photon Realtime services into your Defold game.

 ## Installation